 Storage & Reheating

-- Refrigerator: To store for up to four days, keep shanks in an airtight container in the fridge.
+- Refrigerator: To store for up to four days, keep the shanks in an airtight container in the fridge.

-- Freezer: To store cooked shanks for up to three months, freeze in an airtight container.
+- Freezer: To store cooked shanks for up to three months, freeze them in an airtight container.
 Thaw in the refrigerator before reheating.

 More Lamb Recipes

-- Pan-Seared Lamb Loin Chops – Lamb steaks seared in a buttery garlic herb sauce
+- Pan-Seared Lamb Loin Chops: Lamb steaks seared in a buttery garlic herb sauce

-- Lamb Kabobs – Tasty lamb and veggie skewers
+- Lamb Kabobs: Tasty lamb and veggie skewers

-- Uzbek Plov with Lamb – Rice dish mixed with tender lamb, onions, and carrots
+- Uzbek Plov with Lamb: Rice dish mixed with tender lamb, onions, and carrots

-- Shurpa Soup – Central Asian stew made with lamb, veggies, potatoes, and paprika
+- Shurpa Soup: Central Asian stew made with lamb, veggies, potatoes, and paprika

 Recipe